 As teachers, we juggle an exhausting schedule of parent conferences, administrative tasks, and specialized student needs.
 We take work home evenings and weekends and are often forced to choose between family and job.
 Here are some tools that energize teaching by making the rest of your life simpler.
 Read more

 Global Learning: tools and approaches

 Curious how you can bring global competence to the classroom?
 This resource introduces participants to key ideas and methods for connecting their classrooms with the wider world.

 Stumped for a lesson plan?
 We can help.
 In addition to featured, calendar-based lesson plans, you can search by topic through the archives.
 Read more

-Works4Me offers hundreds of archived ideas for your classroom, searchable by keyword.
+Our resource library offers hundreds of archived ideas for your classroom, searchable by keyword.
 Read more

 Websites for teaching and learning

 Websites for classroom resources or your own professional development.
 Read more